fosslight/hub-guide-en/tutorial/1_project/3_packaging/README.md

     - You can choose to issue an OSS Notice without any modifications.
 - Request to generate a modified OSS Notice.
 (Select this only in exceptional cases.)
     - You can modify the format or contents of the OSS Notice.
-    - You can append files to the OSS Notice to add more information.
+        - Append: Add content to the OSS Notice.
+            - Editor: Manually enter the content to be added.
+            - File Upload: Upload a file containing the content to be added.
+        - The OSS Notice file format can be found at [Types of OSS Notices](../../../tips/2_project/4_oss_notice/).

 ## Requesting Review
 {: .left-bar-title }